 We have elected to recognize incremental costs of obtaining a contract, other than new residential product and equipment maintenance service contracts, as an expense when incurred when the amortization period of the asset that we otherwise would have recognized is one year or less.
 We recognize an asset for incremental commission expenses paid to sales personnel in conjunction with obtaining new residential customer product and equipment maintenance service contracts.
 We defer these costs only when we have determined the commissions are, in fact, incremental and would not have been incurred absent the customer contract.
 Costs to obtain a contract are amortized and recorded ratably as delivery and branch expenses over the period representing the transfer of goods or services to which the assets relate.
 Costs to obtain new residential product and equipment maintenance service contracts are amortized as expense over the estimated customer relationship period of approximately five years.
 Deferred contract costs are classified as current or non-current within "Prepaid expenses and other current assets" and "Deferred charges and other assets, net," respectively.
-At September 30, 2020 the amount of deferred contract costs included in "Prepaid expenses and other current assets, net" was \$3.4 million and \$5.9 million, respectively.
-At September 30, 2020 and September 30, 2019 we recognized expense of \$4.0 million and \$4.0 million, respectively, associated with the amortization of deferred contract costs within delivery and branch expenses in the Consolidated Statement of Operations.
+At September 30, 2021 the amount of deferred contract costs included in "Prepaid expenses and other current assets" and "Deferred charges and other assets, net" was \$3.4 million and \$5.7 million, respectively.
+At September 30, 2020 the amount of deferred contract costs included in "Prepaid expenses and other current assets" and "Deferred charges and other assets, net" was \$3.4 million and \$5.9 million, respectively.
+For the years ended September 30, 2021 and September 30, 2020 we recognized expense of \$3.9 million and \$4.0 million, respectively, associated with the amortization of deferred contract costs within delivery and branch expenses in the Consolidated Statement of Operations.
 We recognize an impairment charge to the extent the carrying amount of a deferred cost exceeds the remaining amount of consideration we expect to receive in exchange for the petroleum products and services related to the cost, less the expected costs related directly to providing those petroleum products and services that have not yet been recognized as expenses.
-There have been no impairment charges recognized for the twelve months ended September 30, 2020.
+There have been no impairment charges recognized for the twelve months ended September 30, 2021, September 30, 2020 and September 30, 2019.

-Significant Judgments - Allocation of Transaction Price to Separate Performance Obligations
+Allocation of Transaction Price to Separate Performance Obligations